evennia/evennia/docs/sphinx/source/wiki/PortalAndServer.rst

 different depending on which protocol is used to connect, but all still have a minimum set of attributes that are generic to all sessions.

-These common properties are piped through AMP to the Server, who is now informed a new connection has been established.
+These common properties are piped from the Portal, through AMP, to the *Server*, which is now informed a new connection has been established.
 On the Server side, a *Server Session* object is created to represent this.
 There is only one type of Server Session.
-It looks the same regardless of how the Player connects, it leaves such details up to the Portal.
+It looks the same regardless of how the Player connects.

-From now on, there is a one-to-one match between the Server Session on one side and the Portal Session on the other.
+From now on, there is a one-to-one match between the Server Session on one side of the AMP connection and the Portal Session on the other.
 Data arriving to the Portal Session is sent on to its mirror Server session and vice versa.

 During certain situations, the portal- and server-side sessions are "synced" with each other: